BASKETBALL SEATING CHART

 College basketball experts and coaches throughout the country have departed the Reilly Center with appreciation for its character and atmosphere.
 ESPN's Jay Bilas ranked the Reilly Center as one of his "Top 5 Hostile Homes" in 2001.

 The men's basketball team opened the Reilly Center on December 2, 1966 with a victory over Quincy College for the RC's first win.
 In the 1997-98 campaign, the Bonnies tallied their 300th triumph at home against Big 4 rival Canisius.
-Entering the 2014-15 season, the men have posted an overall home record of 419-193 for a .686 winning percentage, including nine victories over nationally ranked clubs.
+After the conclusion of the 2014-15 season, the men have posted an overall home record of 427-199 for a .682 winning percentage, including 10 victories over nationally-ranked clubs.

 The RC has seen a multitude of great games and great players that live on in fans' memories and whose stories are told and re-told.
-The Bonnies men's team has hosted 24 teams that were nationally ranked at the time, including the No. 1 team twice.
-They have defeated nine of those Top 25 opponents.
+The Bonnies men's team has hosted 25 teams that were nationally ranked at the time, including the No. 1 team twice.
+They have defeated 10 of those Top 25 opponents.

 The arena and entire building has been improved dramatically over the past years.
 Chairback seats have replaced the bleachers on the lower levels.
 In December of 1998, the St. Bonaventure Athletics Hall of Fame opened at the south end of the RC.
 This 4,200-square foot addition features theater-style seating, display areas for plaques, awards, trophies, uniforms and a pair of LeRoy Neiman original paintings.
 Such Bona notables as the 1970 Final Four trophy, the 1977 NIT Championship trophy and baseball Hall of Famer John McGraw's baseball jersey are on display.